Period Integrals and the Riemann-Hilbert Correspondence: Introduction

+Should we mention sections 3 and 7 in the above paragraph?
+Or maybe we should not, as it is already mentioned before this paragraph?

 {\it Acknowledgements.} S. Bloch has independently noticed the essential role of the Riemann-Hilbert correspondence in connecting the de Rham cohomology and solution sheaf of a tautological system.
 We thank him for kindly sharing his observation with us.
+We also thank T. Lam for helpful communications.
 A.H. would like to thank S.-T. Yau for advice and continuing support, especially for providing valuable resources to facilitate his research.
 B.H.L. is partially supported by NSF FRG grant DMS 1159049.
-X. Z. is supported by NSF grant DMS-1313894.
+X.Z. is supported by NSF grant DMS-1313894 and DMS-1303296 and the AMS Centennial Fellowship.